where to travel in october barbados

 Average temperature in October: 23°C

 Fringed by golden sandy beaches, turquoise waters and ochre-hued cliffs, Portugal’s southern region, better known as the Algarve, quite literally has something for everyone.
-This month marks the beginning of bird watching season, as many species migrate through the region as the head south, as well as grape harvesting, creating the perfect opportunity for oenophiles to visit the region’s famous vineyards.
-Cooler temperatures also make it an ideal time to try the northern Algarve’s plethora of outdoor activities, from numerous hiking and biking trails with stunning inland views to teeing off at Portugal’s premier golfing destinations.
+This month marks the beginning of bird watching season, with many species migrating through the region as they head south, as well as grape harvesting, creating the perfect opportunity for oenophiles to visit the region’s famous vineyards.
+Cooler temperatures also make it an ideal time to try the northern Algarve’s plethora of outdoor activities, from hiking and biking trails with stunning inland views to teeing off at Portugal’s premier golfing destinations.

 Where to stay: Viceroy at Ombria Algarve

-Having opened on 1 October 2024, Viceroy at Ombria Algarve will debut in the northern Algarve mountains, offering a serene escape just 30 minutes from Faro airport.
+Having opened last October, Viceroy at Ombria Algarve has become a firm fixture for those looking to holiday in style in the northern Algarve mountains, offering a serene escape just 30 minutes from Faro airport.
 The vast resort has everything you need for a standout stay – think 76 rooms, 65 residences, a holistic spa, eight restaurants and bars, and a sustainable 18-hole golf course – but is also ready to cater to well-heeled families with little ones in tow for October half term.
 Both children and parents will be delighted with the dedicated kid’s club, allowing youngsters to reconnect with nature via educational experiences, from being a shepherd for a day to horse riding.
 A natural choice for parents, who wouldn’t want to while away their annual leave at the family pool and relax in the private cabanas serviced by a refined food and drink menu?

 From £450 per night.